mshaneck/mshaneck.github.io/SLAE32/slae32-assignment6.md

 ```
 One of the main differences that I introduced was to put all of the data at the end, and just use the offset of 11 to reference the second part.
 I also made some assumptions about the success of previous calls.
 I figured those were valid assumptions, as if they didn't succeed, the shellcode wouldn't work anyway.

 One interesting thing I learned from this is that operations are smaller when working with eax as opposed to edx.
-So for example, I shaved one byte off by exchanges eax and edx first and then subtracting from eax.
+So for example, I shaved one byte off by exchanging eax and edx first and then subtracting from eax.

 Most importantly, I was able to reduce the overall size of the code from 77 bytes to 76 bytes!